Four reasons to consider consolidation

 If you’re investing through multiple providers, you might be paying more fees than necessary.
 This is because financial providers typically have thresholds for price breaks.
 Generally, the more assets you have with one financial provider, the more opportunities you may have for reducing or eliminating account fees and lowering investing expenses.

 Consolidating may also improve your financial planning, such as retirement income planning.
-Typically, you need to determine how much to withdraw from your retirement accounts each year to ensure that your retirement savings will last your lifetime—a sustainable withdrawal rate, as we call it—and monitor your investments to make sure you are not depleting your money too quickly.
-You also need to make sure you are meeting your minimum required distributions (when the time comes) from retirement accounts.
+For example, retirees need to determine how much to withdraw from their retirement accounts each year to ensure that their retirement savings will last their lifetimes—a sustainable withdrawal rate, as we call it—and monitor investments to make sure they are not depleting their money too quickly.
+They also need to make sure they are meeting their minimum required distributions (when the time comes) from retirement accounts.

 - Read Viewpoints: Retirement rules of the road.

 If you decide to consolidate, do it wisely.
 Consider whether consolidating will mean liquidating certain investments and possibly incurring tax consequences.
 For mutual fund investors, consider the investment options, particularly if your 401(k) or workplace plan offers institutional shares, which may be less expensive.
 Overall, you need to be sure that the benefits outweigh any potential costs.